 I spent the summer studying and debating what I had learned online.
 I read "Churches That Abuse" by Ronald Enroth.
 That book hurt!
 I started to read "The Babylon Connection" by Ralph Woodrow, but that took a back seat to another matter.
 I happened across the infamous story of Herbert Armstrong's personal failings.
 (You know what I mean.
 We never go into detail about that here.
 That's for other websites.
 But it's all true!)

 I was not actively looking for information on Armstrong, specifically.
 I was just reading everything I could find.
-I found out about his reliance on the ravings of G. G. Rupert, how he borrowed doctrines from the SDA and the Mormons and would read the JW's Watchtower magazine to get ideas, how he read "Mein Kampf" and was a Communist sympathizer, how a woman offering him a stack of wood caused him to believe he was chosen by God, how he was fired from the Church of God (Seventh Day), how he predicted Jesus would return by 1936, how he was a plagiarist, how he let his wife die of a simple bowel obstruction but had a suitcase full of pills for himself, how he used to teach Pentecost was on a Monday, how he was remarried to a woman young enough to be his granddaughter, and how he almost lost the Worldwide Church of God to the State of California in a receivership debacle in the 1970s.
+I found out about his reliance on the ravings of G. G. Rupert, how he borrowed doctrines from the SDA, the COG7, and the Mormons, and would read the JW's Watchtower magazine to get ideas, how he read "Mein Kampf" and was a Communist sympathizer, how a woman offering him a stack of wood caused him to believe he was chosen by God, how he was fired from the Church of God (Seventh Day), how he predicted Jesus would return by 1936, how he was a plagiarist, how he let his wife die of a simple bowel obstruction but had a suitcase full of pills for himself, how he used to teach Pentecost was on a Monday but then changed his mind, how he was remarried to a woman young enough to be his granddaughter, and how he almost lost the Worldwide Church of God to the State of California in a receivership debacle in the 1970s.
 He was the test I never wanted.
 He needed to endure the gauntlet.
 He failed spectacularly.
 It was a thing of grotesque beauty.
 Like watching the Bismarck sink.
 This was the Apostle?!
 (Those who see you will gaze at you, and consider you, saying: ‘Is this the man who made the earth tremble, who shook kingdoms'?)
 Could this get any worse??

 Once again, I was crushed.
 I recalled Armstrong's words, "The deceived don't know they are deceived."
 Finally, I knew I had not just been wrong.
 Yes, things could get worse..
 I had been deceived.
 There was a marked difference between the church being wrong and me being deceived.
 There is no way for me to write to you about how that felt.
 I promise you, it was as if the very gravity that held me to the earth could not be trusted anymore, and I could possibly float away at any moment.
 Nothing was worthy of my trust.
 The only thing I was sure about at that point were the Ten Commandments.
 What else was hiding out there, waiting for me?
 I was about to find out.